CHILD-GRIEF-RESOURCES-STORE.COM

 Product ID: GRE-001

-This DVD is an ideal resource to help a
+This DVD is an ideal resource to help a teen

-teen dealing with grief.
-It
+dealing with grief.
+It features

-features interviews with grieving teens,
+interviews with grieving teens, because

-because teens are most receptive to
+teens are most receptive to their peers.

-their peers.
-They speak from the
+They speak from the heart, sharing candidly

-and healing.
-The video covers
+about their pain and healing.
+The

-topics such as surviving the days,
+video covers topics such as surviving the

-weeks, and months after the death,
+days, weeks, and months after the death,

-grieving the relationship lost, facing
+grieving the relationship lost, facing the

-the future, and rebuilding your life.
+future, and rebuilding your life.

-When a Loved One Dies gives insight to
+When a Loved One Dies

-counselors who want to know how to help
+teachers, and counselors who want to know

-bereaved youth.
-The accompanying
+how to help bereaved youth.
+The

-resource guide contains information
+accompanying resource guide contains

-about the grief process, activities that
+information about the grief process,

-can help with grief, and grief support
+activities that can help with grief, and

-organizations.
-Alicia Sims
+grief support organizations.
+Alicia

-Franklin, LCSW, is a grief management
+Sims Franklin, LCSW, is a grief management

 specialist and a bereaved sibling.

-Emerging as an internationally
+Emerging as an internationally recognized

-recognized authority on children and
+authority on children and grief, Ms.

-grief, Ms. Franklin has created an
+Franklin has created an award-winning,

-award-winning, self-help model for
+self-help model for children's grief support

-Runtime 30 mins
+Runtime: 30 mins

 Product ID: GRE-002